Protective intervention phase outcomes

 - If the case involves a young person with a significant or complex disability or complex medical needs who is 16 and 9 months (and will not be 18 when the case closes), seek the endorsement of the Principal Practitioner to close the case.

 If direct child protection involvement with a young person with a significant or complex disability or complex medical needs is ceasing at or after 16 years 9 months but before 18 years of age, it is critical that appropriate arrangements are in place to provide continued support.
 This will increase safeguarding for vulnerable young people who are close to, or are 17, where thereafter Child Protection no longer has statutory authority to intervene.

-- Obtain agreement of a team manager that case is to be closed.
+- Obtain agreement of a team manager that the case is to be closed.

 - Prepare a final version of the case plan that will constitute the closure plan.

-- Confirm that community support services are engaged to achieve sustained outcomes and record this in the actions table.
+- Consistent with the SAFER children framework practice activities of formulating and enacting case plans, confirm that community support services are engaged to achieve sustained outcomes and record this in the actions table.
 A closure meeting may be appropriate where there are multiple services and professionals involved to confirm roles and responsibilities of those involved after child protection involvement ceases.
 This may also include confirming lead case management responsibility, where required.